Seabohr/DevOpsProj/Live log for README.txt

 - Nav to Manage Jenkins>Manage Credentials> Add Credentials
 - Select secret text as kind and set your description as database password, ensuring the ID is set to DBPW
-- SECRET as ID and a required password input for the database set up, however this will not need to be reused
+- Add another doing the same, SECRET as ID and a required password input for the database set up, however this will not need to be reused
-- URI as ID and set the password string to mysql+pymysql://root:[your database password]@database:3306/users, changing the your database password obviously
+- URI as ID and set the password string to mysql+pymysql://root:[your database password]@database:3306/users, changing the your database password obviously - if its local it defaults to root but if its across networks it defaults to admin, or you can use your own username
 - Create a new Jenkins-Pipeline job
 - Under build triggers, choose build periodically, we chose once a day with the CRON code H0***